-Hazelcast is highly scalable and available (100% operational, never failing).
+Hazelcast is highly scalable and available.
 Distributed applications can use Hazelcast for distributed caching, synchronization, clustering, processing, pub/sub messaging, etc. Hazelcast is implemented in Java and has clients for Java, C/C++, .NET and REST.
-Hazelcast also speaks memcache protocol.
+Hazelcast also speaks Memcached protocol.
 It plugs into Hibernate and can easily be used with any existing database system.